islamicity24/AmazonCity/Module 6 VPC Networking Environment Lab.md

 41. Leave the ping utility running.

-42. Modify your custom network ACL to deny All ICMP – IPv4 traffic to the <private-ip-address-of-test-instance>/32
+42. Modify your custom network ACL to `deny` All ICMP – IPv4 traffic to the <private-ip-address-of-test-instance>/32

    - Make sure to add /32 to the end of the private IP address.
-   - Make sure that this rule is evaluated first.
+   - Make sure that this rule is evaluated **first**.

-43. In the Private Instance terminal window, the ping command should stop responding.
+43. **In the Private EC2 Instance terminal window**, the ping command should stop responding.
 The traffic to the Test Instance has been blocked.

 You have now denied traffic from the Private Subnet to the Test Instance, as shown in the following diagram: